life-itself/dds-course/Prompt questions for the course.md

 I already have much of this covered in the other course on the Second Renaissance, so we don’t need as much here.
 However, to give an example, we could ask:

-1. *What examples of cracks or escalating crises do you see in our society?*
-   - A classic example would be the climate crisis—serious, worsening, and global.
+1. What examples of cracks or escalating crises do you see in our society?
+A classic example would be the climate crisis—serious, worsening, and global.

-2. *In what ways might these crises be foundational?*
-   - How do they represent or connect to cracks in the underlying structures of our society?
+2. In what ways might these crises be foundational?
+How do they represent or connect to cracks in the underlying structures of our society?

-3. *In what ways could profound shifts in being—personally, collectively, and culturally—contribute to addressing these challenges or achieving new breakthroughs?*
+3. In what ways could profound shifts in being—personally, collectively, and culturally—contribute to addressing these challenges or achieving new breakthroughs?
-   - This isn’t only about responding to crises; it could also be about unlocking new levels of human flourishing.
+   - This isn’t only about responding to crises; it could also be about unlocking new levels of human flourishing and performance personally and collectively.

 These three questions relate to **Section One: Why Deliberately Developmental Spaces?**